 Your baby is getting braver and better at eating solid foods each day.
 Way to go, kiddo!
 Even though he is nursing less often and taking fewer bottles, he’s still getting most of his nutrition from breastmilk or iron-fortified formula—at least until he’s 1 year old.
 So how much breastmilk or formula does he really need?
-Read on for suggested amounts and a typical infant feeding schedule and use this chart as an easy guide.
+Read on for suggested amounts and a typical infant feeding schedule.
 Keep in mind that every child is different, and it’s normal for your baby to drink different amounts each day and from feeding to feeding.

 It’s also important to remember that your baby’s digestive system still can’t handle other kinds of milk—including cow’s milk, soy milk, almond milk or any other type.
 Wait until after his first birthday to introduce milk.
 When that time comes, we’ve got you covered with the best drinks for toddlers.